Scuba Review

 Prerequisites:

-To enroll in the PADI Rescue Diver course, you must:
+To enrol in the PADI Rescue Diver course, you must

 Your Next Adventure

-After completing CPR and first aid and the PADI Rescue Diver course, you should take the PADI Emergency Oxygen Provider course.
-Together, these three courses round out your ability to handle scuba diver emergencies.
+After completing the PADI Rescue Diver course, you should take the PADI Emergency Oxygen Provider course.
+Together, these courses round out your ability to handle scuba diver emergencies.

 Master Scuba Diver